stfc/PSyclone/tutorial/nemo_hands_on/2_nemo_profiling/README.md

 # Using Profiling with PSyclone and NEMO - Tutorial 2 #

 This tutorial follows on from Tutorial 1 (../1_nemo_psyir/README.md) and assumes that you are comfortable with the topics covered there.
+It uses the same tracer-advection mini-app although for this tutorial it has been refactored so that the mini-app itself is called from a separate driver program.
+The reason for this will become clear as you work through the tutorial.

 You can find information on the various transformations supported by PSyclone in the User Guide (https://psyclone.readthedocs.io/en/stable/transformations.html).

+## Prerequisites ##

+This example includes a Makefile to simplify the compilation process.
+It assumes you are using Gnu Make.
+If you are using a different version of Make then you may need to edit the Makefile and replace the "?=" with "=".

 ## Basic Profiling ##